 Greetings!
-I’m Matt Chapple and welcome to cnyflyfish.com!
-I started cnyflyfish.com in 1995 because of my passion for fly fishing education and conservation.
+I’m Matt Chapple and welcome to cnyflyfish.com.
+I started this website in 1995 because of my passion for fly fishing.

 As I gained experience my father and grandfather started to take me to bigger water.
-My father would take me to tug hill plateau north of Syracuse New York and around the Syracuse area to fish a variety of streams for browns, rainbows and brookies, fishing mostly dry flies and wet flies.
+My father took me to Tug Hill Plateau north of Syracuse New York and around the Syracuse area to fish a variety of streams for browns, rainbows and brook trout.

-Through my teen years I continued to fly fish for trout north of Syracuse in the Tug Hill Plateau, in the East Branch of Fish Creek, Salmon River(above the Reservoirs), Mad River and many other smaller trout streams gaining experience with dry fly presentation and wet fly swinging.
+Through my teen years I continued to fly fish for trout around the Syracuse area and in the Tug Hill Plateau gaining experience with dry fly presentation and wet fly swinging.

-My family moved to the Utica area in 1985 and I began to explore the West Canada Creek and other local streams, where I learned more about Mayfly, Caddisfly, and Stone fly hatches.
+My family moved to the Utica area in 1985 while I was still in high school and I began to explore the West Canada Creek and other local streams, where I learned more about Mayfly, Caddisfly, and Stone fly hatches.
 The West Canada has a variety of hatches of both Caddis flies and Mayflies and a nice population of stoneflies.

-I attended college at SUNY Cortland were I obtained a BS in Biology in 1990.
-After graduating from college I began to learn “no indicator” nymphing techniques and streamer fishing for lake run rainbows, browns, and landlocked salmon in the Cayuga Lake tributary system.
+I attended college at SUNY Cortland where I obtained a BS in Biology/Chemistry in 1990.
+After graduating from college I began to experiment with “no indicator” nymphing techniques and streamer fishing for lake run Rainbow Trout, Brown Trout, and landlocked Atlantic Salmon in the Finger Lakes tributary systems.

-In the early 90’s I began to explore the Lake Ontario tributary system, fly fishing the Salmon River and some of the smaller creeks of the eastern basin targeting Steelhead mainly.
-I also enjoy spey casting techniques and the swinging style of presentation.
+In the early 90’s I began to explore the Lake Ontario tributary system, fly fishing the Salmon River and many other tributaries of the eastern basin targeting Steelhead mainly.
+I also enjoy Spey style-casting techniques paired with the swinging style of presentation.
 This has become my favorite way to catch steelhead.

 Fly-fishing has been such an enjoyable part of my life that I thought it would be fun to teach and help others to enjoy this wonderful sport.
-So, I obtained a license to guide in New York along with a boats and canoe license, which enables me to take people out to the streams and rivers to introduce them to some of New York’s trout and salmon inhabited waterways.
+So in 1995, I obtained a license to guide in New York along with a boats and canoes license, which enables me to take anglers out to the streams and rivers and introduce them to some of New York’s trout and salmon inhabited waterways.